mpags-python/mpags-python.github.io/index.md

 you will need to produce a Python program.
-Your program may address any scientific purpose you like, e.g. data analysis, simulation, modelling, experiment control, visualisation, etc.  Ideally the program will do something that is relevant for your research projects, particulalrly in the case of MPAGS students.
+Your program may address any scientific purpose you like, e.g. data analysis, simulation, modelling, experiment control, visualisation, etc.  Ideally the program will do something that is relevant for your research projects, particularly in the case of MPAGS students.

 In addition to producing the code itself, MSc students will also give a presentation on their ongoing development, and a short final report.
 Percentages below refer to mark